-How interval training can help
+How is interval training for runners beneficial?

 Turnabouts: Even distance runners benefit from this.
 Run 30m, wait 5 sec turn around and run back.
 Repeat 10 or 20 times.
 An amazing way to improve endurance in a short space of time (and distance).